-It’s spring and exercise buffs are running through Central Park, hiking its trails and cycling its edges.
+Its spring and exercise buffs are running through Central Park, hiking its trails and cycling its edges.
 Even though you didn’t see as many of them during the winter, rest assured they were there.
 Healthy people don’t take time off.
 They practice good health every day.
 It’s a part of their routine.
 Their habits help them feel good and live fully.
-Even people with health issues that warrant a visit to a New York City gastroenterologist practice these healthy habits.
+Even people with health issues that warrant a New York City gastroenterologist visit practice these healthy habits.
 You can too.

 1. They Exercise

 Healthy people are physically active.
-Movement is good for the body, mind and soul.
+Movement is good for the body, mind, and soul.
 Regular exercise keeps your heart healthy and helps you maintain an appropriate weight.
-The human body is designed to be active.
-Movement — bicycle riding, dancing, golfing or working out — will prevent digestive disorders by keeping you regular and ward off the blues by increasing serotonin levels in your brain.
+Activity is essential for the human body.
+Movement — bicycle riding, dancing, golfing, or working out — will prevent digestive disorders by keeping you regular and ward off the blues by increasing serotonin levels in your brain.

 2. They Get Enough Sleep

 People who sleep soundly between six and eight hours a night develop a stronger immune system.
 They can fight off infections and maintain sufficient energy to tackle the day ahead.
 Getting enough sleep reduces the risk of obesity and heart disease.
 Adequate sleep also supports a healthy sugar metabolism to prevent diabetes.
 Those who sleep well even perform better at work and school.

 3. They Get Regular Check-ups